 © Beth Gauper

-Bicycle: A three-hour Bike the Lakefront Tour is given monthly, and the 2½-hour Bike the Boulevard: Humboldt Park and Logan Square is given occasionally.
-Cost is $15 (bikes not included).
+Bicycle: A three-hour Bike the Lakefront Tour and the 2½-hour Bike the Boulevard: Humboldt Park and Logan Square is given occasionally.
+Bikes are not included.

-tours explore the city via the El, $20.
+Train: Two two-hour tours explore the city via the El.

 The CTA Green Line goes right to Oak Park from downtown.

-From the Loop, the Architecture Foundation offers four-hour bus tours to Wright buildings in Oak Park, $45-$55.
+From the Loop, the Architecture Foundation offers four-hour bus tours to Wright buildings in Oak Park.

 Information: Chicago Architecture Foundation, 312-922-8687.
 The ArchiCenter shop and gallery is in the Santa Fe Building at 224 S. Michigan Ave., across from the Art Institute, 312-922-3432.